Get to know more about Rusty!

 Each year, he serves as local Chairman for the U.S. Marine Corps’ "Toys For Tots" Christmas campaign.

 Rusty is very active in the Masonic fraternity.
 In September of 2017 he was bestowed the 33rd degree by the Supreme Council of the Scottish Rite.
 In 2007, Rusty was installed as District Deputy Grand Master for The Grand Lodge of Texas.
 He is Past Master of Waco's Fidelis Masonic Lodge #1127.

-His love and commitment to the community and especially its children are obvious to anyone who watches News 10!
+His love and commitment to the community and especially its children are obvious to anyone who has watched him on News 10!